 High cost of living in Ireland

 The problem was (and is for many others I believe) that despite decent pay, I was really struggling to enjoy life back home in Ireland.
 I felt I was simply earning money each month so that I could afford to live in Dublin and pay for transport to get to work.
-Almost half my pay check each month was going towards rent and transport costs, and the remainder going on food, bills and the odd but of budget travel.
+Almost half my pay check each month was going towards rent and transport costs, and the remainder going on food, bills and the odd bit of budget travel.
 I was working so hard to make a living, that I was no longer actually living my life.
-Not the life I wanted, anyway.

 Inspired by other professional bloggers